Simplify your storage, protect your data, and reclaim your sanity.

 6. Monitor your house.

 Instead of hiring a house sitter when you travel, use technology to keep an eye on your home.
-AAA Members save 15 percent on select Nest and Google smart home products, and up to 20 percent on AAA Smart Living bundles.
+AAA Members save 15 percent on select Google Nest and Google smart home products, and up to 20 percent on AAA Smart Living bundles.
 You’ll have the peace of mind that comes with being connected to your home from anywhere, complete with mobile alerts and streaming video of your abode.
 AAA Members save on professionally monitored home security from Smart Home.